Chaperones

 Intimate examinations

 Intimate examinations are examinations of the breast, genitalia and rectum.
-However, some patients may regard any examination in which the doctor needs to touch or be very close to them as intimate.
-Example: examination of the fundi using an ophthalmoscope in a darkened room.
+It could also include any examination where it is necessary to touch, examine intimate parts of the patient’s body via remote consultation, or even be close to the patient, such as examination of the fundi using an ophthalmoscope in a darkened room.

 A chaperone is there for the patient.
 Their function is to:

-• offer emotional support at an embarrassing or uncomfortable time
+• offer emotional support during an embarrassing or uncomfortable time

 • facilitate communication, especially if there is a language barrier.